On Radio

 WHAT IS OIL DOWNSIZING?

-For a while it was difficult to justify installing a new oil furnace to replace the old one.
-The word was "Off Oil".
-Today, is oil really is the most available fuel in your area, you can find new high efficiency furnaces that do burn oil.
+For a while it was difficult to justify installing a new oil furnace to replace the old one -- the word was "Off Oil".
+Today, if oil really is the most available fuel in your area, you can now find new high efficiency oil furnaces.
 If you have a very old furnace, with the present and future cost of oil you should probably scrap it, even if it is still heating.
 It is simply costing you too much in fuel.
-But if that old oil appliance has a number of years life left in it, you might want to consider not just tuning it up -- but downsizing it.
+But if that old oil appliance has a number of years life left in it, you might want to consider not just tuning it up, but using it less with Dual Energy and Tri-Energy options as well as DOWNSIZING it.
 Here's how:

 -- Clean it inside and out and tune it up with a service call.